the core values

 We believe problems can’t be solved by a single solution.
 Instead, they require coordinated actions of talented and committed people ( the honey badgers) in the value chain, not unprofessional and inexperienced volunteers.
-Thats why we are starting a grass roots entrepreneurship movement that is self-perpetuating.
+Thats why we stared a grass roots entrepreneurship movement that is self-perpetuating.

-Sonas was founded by two friends inspired by Nobel Prize laureate Prof. Mohammad Yunus and Jessica Jackley of Kiva.org.
-Experience of our mentors has paved the way for us and through them we know that it is possible to co-create personal empowerment and significant impact by taking small steps.
+Sonas was founded by two friends who met and got inspired by Nobel Prize laureate Prof. Mohammad Yunus.
+He connected them with Samantha Morshed and many other mentors.
+Expertise of the mentors has paved the way for Sonas success to co-create personal empowerment and significant impact via entrepreneurship.

 Sonas is a social business co-creating with grassroots micro entrepreneurs for creating high quality hand crafted designer products with a purpose.
 Research shows that charity and aid is not sustainable, in fact one of the root causes of disempowerment that keeps people stuck in the poverty mindset for generations.

-Handing out money and freebies can be disempowering and even destructive.
-As Ernesto Sirolli siad, ” people need a family doctor of entrepreneurship who can sit down with them and discuss about their challenges and help find a solution.
+Handing out money and freebees can be disempowering and even destructive.
+As Ernesto Sirolli siad, ” people need a family doctor of entrepreneurship who can sit down with them and discuss about their challenges and help find a solution”.
 That is why our chngemakers live at the frontline and are from the villages we are working in.

 How we do it